Military and Veterans Success Center

 Coordinator of Veterans Affairs

 Chris Cox is the Coordinator of the Military and Veterans Success Center at UT Tyler, where he advises the Student Veterans of America student group, supports the military affiliated population and serves as the student liaison for military affiliated issues.
-Chris founded the Student Veterans of America chapter at UT Tyler and was nominated for Chapter Advisor of the Year in 2020.
+An Army veteran, Chris founded the Student Veterans of America chapter at UT Tyler and was nominated for Chapter Advisor of the Year in 2020.
 He has presented at different events, served in numerous planning committees and board positions within Smith County.
 While at UT Tyler, Chris has served on the UT System Vet Advisory Panel, the University Staff Advisory Council 2018-2019, 2016-2017, participated in research conversations for PTSD treatment, and assisted with Veteran Entrepreneurship research.
 Chris holds an A.S. from Tyler Junior College in General Business, a B.S. from U.T.
 Tyler in Speech Communication and a M.S. from U. T. Tyler in Human Resource Development.
 He also holds a certification in addiction counseling from A.A.C.C.